gretay-js/ocamlfdo/README.md

-Currently, [ocamlfdo](https://github.com/gretay-js/ocamlfdo) is not yet available from opam repositry.
+Currently, [ocamlfdo](https://github.com/gretay-js/ocamlfdo) is not yet available from opam repository.
 It requires a few small changes to the upstream version of its dependencies:
 - [ocamlopt](https://github.com/ocaml/ocaml) compiler.
 The changes
   are [available here](https://github.com/gretay-js/ocaml/tree/fdo408)